 Atun, Rifat A.

 Neonatal services, which provide care to babies born with medical complications, are under financial pressures in the United Kingdom (UK).
 The services are heavily regulated affecting efficiency.
-One possible solution is to reduce the Length of Stay (LoS) of babies and allow a degree of doctors’ clinical judgment to make decisions.
+One possible solution is to reduce the length of stay (LoS) of babies and allow a degree of doctors’ clinical judgment to make decisions.
 The aim of this paper is to determine the impact of using clinical judgment on neonatal services performance.
-To achieve this aim, a System Dynamics (SD) model was built and validated in a UK neonatal unit.
+To achieve this aim, an system dynamics (SD) model was built and validated in a UK neonatal unit.
 The model was used initially to evaluate the impact of LoS reduction on performance as clinical judgment policies were rejected by participants.
-The counterintuitive results led to a behavioural change and participants accepted clinical judgment policies, which the results indicated should lead to considerable performance improvement.
-Results’ implications and SD’s modelling ability to foster learning and alter participants’ perceptions and behaviour are discussed
+The counterintuitive results led to a behavioural change and participants accepted clinical judgment policies which the results indicated should lead to considerable performance improvement.
+Results’ implications and SD’s modelling ability to foster learning and alter participants’ perceptions and behaviour are discussed.